Fellows of the American Institute of Certified Planners (FAICP)

 California Chapter FAICP Planners

-The California Chapter of APA boasts over 50 FAICP planners as of 2018.
+The California Chapter of APA boasts over 50 FAICP planners.
 Congratulations!
 The Chapter is proud to have you among us and is respectful of your accomplishments!

 S. Gail Goldberg